Foreign relations of Palestine: Bilateral relations

 In the United States, an unofficial PLO information office was established in New York in 1964 and run by Sadat Hassan, who served as Permanent Representative of Yemen to the United Nations.
 The Palestine Information Office was then registered with the Justice Department as a foreign agent and operated until 1968, when it was closed.
 The PLO was designated a terrorist organization by the United States in 1987, but in 1988 a presidential waiver was issued which permitted contact with the organization.
 A PLO office was reopened in 1989 as the Palestine Affairs Center.
-The PLO Mission office, in Washington D.C., was opened in 1994, and represented the PLO in the United States.
+The PLO Mission office, in Washington, D.C., was opened in 1994, and represented the PLO in the United States.
 On 20 July 2010, the United States Department of State agreed to upgrade the status of the PLO Mission in the United States to "General Delegation of the PLO".

-States that recognise the State of Palestine accredit to the PLO (acting as its government-in-exile) non-resident ambassadors residing in third countries.
-Representation of foreign countries to the PNA is performed by missions or offices in Ramallah and Gaza.